top of page

 got a job for you child

 And so I set to fixin' some boards come loose on Baba’s porch.
-And each day, all the while, noticin' a little ginger cat that would follow me and peer up.
-And I thought: there's somethin’ mighty familiar 'bout that little ginger cat.
-But I couldn’t quite put a finger to it other than: mighty queer cat, mighty queer house, mighty queer lady.
+And each day, all the while, noticing a little ginger cat that would follow me, peerin' up.
+And I think to my-self, something mighty queer 'bout that little ginger cat, but I couldn’t put a-thumb to it.

-By this time, I had been courtin’ my Sally for some months, and she warn me: “That ol' woman will fix the eye on ya.”
-Sally was always scoldin' and shooin' and chasin' after me to patch my trousers.
-But every day, Baba warmed me over, gettin’ friendl'er and friendl'er.
-And one day when I'd finished hammerin’ on her porch, she came up behind and put her hand gentlin' on my shoulder, sayin’
+By this time, I’d been courtin’ my pretty Sally for some months, and she warned me: “That old woman will fix the eye on ya.”
+But every day, Baba warmed me over, gettin’ friendlier and friendlier.
+So I paid no mind to Sally's fussin’, an' one day when I'd finished hammerin’ on the cat-scatted porch, Baba come up behind and put her hand gentlin' like on my shoulder, saying,

-why don’t you come in for some cold tea
+why don’t you come in for some cold sweet tea

-And was the chill breeze I felt then autumn comin' on?
+And was that the chill breeze of autumn I felt comin’ on just then?
 But Baba said

-And so I followed Baba inside her house.
-And the little ginger cat followed us too.
-In the parlor, more cat eyes peered out from shadows as Baba handed me a sweatin’ glass of sweet tea.
-Then Baba settled herself into a great big ol' caboose of a chaise, and a black cat jumped into Baba's lap askin' for pets and purrin' as Baba stroked its fur and smiled at me.
-I drank that tea in one swallow, and the m'lasses cookie followed it down in the next.
+So I followed Baba, and the little ginger cat followed me, and into the parlor we went, with an audience of more yelly eyes peerin’ as Baba handed me a cookie and a sweatin’ glass of tea and settled herself into a spongy green chaise.
+Then a black cat jumped into Baba’s lap, askin’ for pets, which she obliged, all the while watching me, the cat purrin' and Baba smilin'.
+I drank that tea down in one swallow, with the m'lasses cookie followin' down in the next.

-“Well, I'll be!
-Is that you, Sam?
-What are you doin' in here?
-And how do you happen to be a cat!”
+“Well, I'll be.
+Sam?
+Is that you!
+What are you doing in a cat?”

-Just then Baba returned with the cookie, and as I looked from the cat to Baba to my empty glass, I noticed a clump of soggy fur floatin' in its bottom.
-Well I set the glass down real slow and when I looked back across at Baba settin' in her char, Baba and her cats wuhz all lookin' back at me.
-It wuhz then I suspected Baba wuhz fixin' to expand her cat collection.
-And it wuhz then that I could feel the tickle of whiskers comin' in, and the itchin' of a tail where a glass of tea and one m'lasses cookie ago, there'd been none.
+Just then Baba returned with the cookie and I looked from the cat to Baba to my empty glass, noticing a clump of soggy fur floatin' at its bottom.
+Well I set the glass down real slow and when I looked back at Baba, Baba and her cats wuhz lookin' right back at me.
+Right then I ‘spected Baba was fixin’ to expand her cat collection.
+And right then I could feel the tickle of whiskers comin' in, an' the itchin' of a tail where a glass of tea ago, there'd been none.
+Baba's teeth flashed in a mean grin.

-Out that high window I lept.
+I chose the window.
+And from it, you can believe I lept.
 But Lord, Baba had me by the tail!
-As we tumbled through the open window, cat and boy and Baba, I shouted the prayer taught to me by the good nuns of Lord’s Bend, though its corners were rusty with disuse:
+As we tumbled through the open window, cat and boy and Baba, I shouted the prayer taught me by the good nuns of Lord’s Bend, though its corners were rusty with disuse:

 Our Pops,